Hear what employers are saying about NSC

 Q: What are the graduation requirements for the degree?

-A: There are three components to the online RN to BSN Program at NSC
+A: There are three components to the online RN to BSN Track at NSC

 - Associate’s degree/General Education: 46 credit hours (Block Transfer – no course-by-course evaluation)